SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-now-its-time-for-a-little-transition.markdown

-                                    If you try to use the transition on any of the Menu screens, be aware that the base GSM transitions are still playing so wo not be affected by the transition and will still play in the back ground until it is finished.&nbsp; Turning this off and using another method can be tricky without ripping it all out, so be warned.&nbsp; Use this where it will have the greatest effect and use the GSM transition for other times, as with anything there are always choices.
+                                    If you try to use the transition on any of the Menu screens, be aware that the base GSM transitions are still playing so wo not be affected by the transition and will still play in the back ground until it is finished.
+Turning this off and using another method can be tricky without ripping it all out, so be warned.
+Use this where it will have the greatest effect and use the GSM transition for other times, as with anything there are always choices.